 Default-and-Static-Methods-in-Interfaces

-Default and static methods in interfaces, introduced in Java 8, enhance the flexibility and functionality of interface design.
-Default methods allow developers to provide a standard implementation for methods within an interface, ensuring backward compatibility without forcing existing classes to implement new methods.
-This feature is particularly useful in large codebases where interfaces are widely implemented.
-On the other hand, static methods in interfaces serve as utility functions that can be called without needing an instance of the implementing class.
-Together, these methods facilitate cleaner code and reduce redundancy, making interfaces more powerful and easier to maintain.
+Default and static methods in interfaces are features introduced in Java 8 that enhance the functionality of interfaces.
+Default methods allow developers to provide a method implementation directly within the interface, ensuring backward compatibility when new methods are added.
+This means existing classes implementing the interface do not need to be modified, as they can use the default implementation unless overridden.
+On the other hand, static methods in interfaces can be called without an instance of the implementing class, similar to static methods in classes.
+Together, these features promote code reusability and reduce boilerplate code in Java applications.

 Default Methods